-- After the treatment is complete you should check every week, for a month, to make sure the lice are clear. - Make sure that everyone who has been in contact with an affected person is examined to ensure that they have not got head lice too; this especially applies to members of the same household and to close school friends. - All affected members of the household should be treated at the same time - The combs and brushes of an infested person should be washed in hot water daily.
+- After the treatment is complete you should check every week, for a month, to ensure the infestation has cleared. - Make sure that everyone who has been in contact with an affected person is examined to ensure that they have not got head lice too; this especially applies to members of the same household and to close school friends. - All affected members of the household should begin treatment on the same day. - The combs and brushes of an infested person should be washed in hot water daily.